trebisky/esp32/bootrom/README.md

 There are two listings.

 startup.dis -- 7500 lines - only code reached by startup reset
+    About 4 percent of the ROM

 everything.dis -- 112,000 lines - what can be reached from
     every entry point I am aware of at this time.
+    Over 50 percent of the ROM